 - When requested, enter your MathWorks account information.

 - When prompted to do so, select the Academic – Total Headcount license type

-- Single users: Select the Individual license
+- Single users or Research Lab Computers: Select the Individual license

 - You will be prompted which products you would like to install.
 Most people install MATLAB and all the toolboxes, but you can remove some items to reduce the disk space needed.
 Make sure "License Manager" is unchecked since this is just for server installations.